sfjep/ragserver/README.md

 - `watcher`: Python daemon that watches your project folder and triggers embeds
 - `qdrant`: Vector database where the chunks are stored

-All run in isolated containers and communicate over Docker network.
+All run in isolated containers and communicate over Docker network using service names.

 ---